 Conclusion – Which Deck Is the Best on a Cruise Ship?

 For most people, seasickness is one of the major problems they face when going on a cruise.
-Hence, for many, the best deck on a cruise ship is at the midship and lower deck areas.
+So for many, the best deck on a cruise ship is at the midship and lower deck areas.
 Nonetheless, the best deck for you actually depends on your personal preferences.

 If you’re more into watersports, parks, sunbathing, and swimming, choosing the upper decks would be more convenient and practical.
 The upper decks are also ideal for people who would want to capture the scenic view of the whole area.